Powerlearnproject/se-day1-assignment-Imoleayo100/README.md

 Explain what software engineering is and discuss its importance in the technology industry.

-Software engineering is a systematic, disciplined, and quantifiable approach to the design, development, operation, and maintenance of software.
-It involves applying engineering principles to software development to ensure that the software is reliable, efficient, and meets the needs of users.
-Software engineering covers the entire software development lifecycle (SDLC), including requirements analysis, design, implementation, testing, deployment, and maintenance.
+Software engineering is the systematic application of engineering principles, methods, and tools to the development and maintenance of high-quality software systems.
+It involves the design, development, testing, deployment, and maintenance of software products.

 Importance of Software Engineering in the Technology Industry: